SyamMohan2103/train-network/README.md

 Unethical behaviour is extremely serious and consequences are painful for everyone.
 We expect enrolled students/learners to take full **ownership** of your work and **respect** the work of teachers and other students.
 Any behaviour or code providing an unfair advantage or causing harm will be treated very seriously.
 We trust you, do not let us down.

-For more information on this see [RMIT Academic Integrity](https://www.rmit.edu.au/students/my-course/assessment-results/academic-integrity) and always ask if in doubt.
+For more information on this see [RMIT Academic Integrity](https://www.rmit.edu.au/students/my-course/assessment-results/academic-integrity) and/or my explanation [here](https://docs.google.com/document/d/1AQAU7cH9zgsneTAfig-afBoVfPCi6t1k2nBzFfhdBfc/edit#heading=h.dkgbjt4yqxxm).
+And, again, always ask if in doubt and we will help out!

 ### Course Code of Honour & Fair Play